Eggplant Moussaka

 Serving of moussaka on a small plate showing layers of eggplant, beef, and bechamel with a cheesy top next to the baking dish and a fork resting nearby.

-If you’ve tried this healthy-ish feel good Easy Eggplant Moussaka recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
+If you try this Eggplant Moussaka recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
 I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Easy Eggplant Moussaka

-This Easy Eggplant Moussaka recipe is a quick version of the Greek dish made with layers of eggplant and spiced ground beef and topped with a bechamel sauce
+This Easy Eggplant Moussaka recipe is a quick version of the Greek dish made with layers of eggplant and spiced ground beef and topped with a bechamel sauce.

 5 from 128 votes